yusuzech/r-web-scraping-cheat-sheet/README.md

 #using html_session which creates a session and accept httr methods
 my_session <- html_session("http://example.com/page")
+#html_session is built upon httr, you can also get response with a session
+response <- my_session$response
 ```

 Alternatively, GET and POST method are available in the httr package.